arc-framework/.github/README.md

 The A.R.C. developer experience is designed to get you from an idea to a running, production-ready platform in minutes, not months.
 We're not just a library; we're a factory.

-1. Interactive Scaffolding
+1.  **Interactive Scaffolding**
-It all starts with the arc CLI wizard.
+    It all starts with the `arc` CLI wizard.
 This tool guides you through a series of questions to understand what your platform needs—do you require user security?
 Real-time data streaming?
 Voice interaction?

-2. Smart Composition
+2.  **Smart Composition**
     Based on your answers, the A.R.C. framework acts as a "smart scaffolder."
-It dynamically generates a new, fully-configured project, composing our pre-built, "black-box" Docker services (like the API gateway and security engine) into a single, cohesive docker-compose.yml.
+It dynamically generates a new, fully-configured project, composing our pre-built, "black-box" Docker services (like the API gateway and security engine) into a single, cohesive `docker-compose.yml`.

-3. One-Command Launch
+3.  **One-Command Launch**
-The entire, complex, multi-service platform—which would normally take weeks to configure—launches locally with a single arc run command.
+    The entire, complex, multi-service platform—which would normally take weeks to configure—launches locally with a single `arc run` command.

-4. Focus on the "Thinking Engine"
+4.  **Focus on the "Thinking Engine"**
     Your job as a developer is not to build infrastructure.
 The plumbing is done.
-Your only task is to open the Agentic Reasoning Core (engine) service and start writing your unique agent logic (using LangGraph).
+Your only task is to open the Agentic Reasoning Core (`engine`) service and start writing your unique agent logic (using LangGraph).

 You're not building *from* scratch.
 You're building *on top* of a production-ready foundation from day one.

+---

 ## 🤝 Contributing